 This was basically her first big shot at running an errand like this all by herself.
 She was ecstatic at the opportunity.

-We live within walking distance of the high-rise financial district of a city of a million people with one of the lowest crime rates in North America for a city its size.
+We live in Calgary, within walking distance of the high-rise financial district of a city of a million people with one of the lowest crime rates in North America for a city its size.
 The coffee shop is half a block down our residential street, at the corner where it intersects a busy, trendy commercial street.
 There are no cross streets between here and there, but our daughter does have to pay careful attention at the alleyway that backs on the retail strip, because there’s fairly frequent traffic heading to and from back-lane parking lots and garages.
 We’ve been sternly warning her about looking both ways at the alleys for years, so we have no real worries there.

 Once she’s past the alley, she walks by a busy, beloved neighborhood pub, where at certain times of day there are smokers or other mildly inebriated folks occupying the sidewalk.
 At the corner where the coffee shop is, there’s constant foot traffic, sometimes including local homeless folks peddling papers, canvassers for non-profits, even the odd crazy or drunk.
 On the wrong day, she might even have to traverse a dense herd of hipsters, who in our experience are uniquely oblivious to the presence and priorities of small children.